-- Cover the solar collectors with an opaque material to prevent absorption of solar energy. - Failure to do so may cause a safety issue. - Open a hot water tap and allow the water to run for five minutes immediately prior to draining the solar storage tank. - This will assist in the transfer of any heat from high temperature closed circuit fluid in the heat exchanger and solar collectors to the water in the solar storage tank. - Close the hot water tap. - Attach one end of a hose to the valve drain port of the fill drain valve assembly and place the other end into a container of sufficient volume to hold the closed circuit fluid. - Refer to the table on page 57 for the volume of closed circuit fluid in the closed circuit of the water heater. - Place an absorbent cloth on the roof under the fill drain valve assembly prior to loosening the screw.
-This will assist in catching any spilt closed circuit fluid. - Loosen (but do not remove) the valve screw on the fill drain valve assembly a few turns to open the valve drain port. - This will release the pressure in the closed circuit. - Very carefully, unscrew the closed circuit relief valve on the left side of the solar storage tank.
+1. Cover the solar collectors with an opaque material to prevent absorption of solar energy.
+If fitted, cover the OTP valve with a cloth soaked in cold water.

+Failure to cover the solar collectors may cause a safety issue.

+2. Open a hot water tap and allow the water to run for five minutes immediately prior to draining the solar storage tank.

+This will assist in the transfer of any heat from high temperature closed circuit fluid in the heat exchanger and solar collectors to the water in the solar storage tank.

+- 3. Close the hot water tap. - 4.
+Attach one end of a hose to the valve drain port of the fill drain valve assembly and place the other end into a container of sufficient volume to hold the closed circuit fluid.

+Refer to the table on page 66 for the volume of closed circuit fluid in the closed circuit of the water heater.

+- 5. Place an absorbent cloth on the roof under the fill drain valve assembly prior to loosening the screw.
+This will assist in catching any spilt closed circuit fluid. - 6.
+Loosen (but do not remove) the valve screw on the fill drain valve assembly a few turns to open the valve drain port.

+This will release the pressure in the closed circuit.

+7. Very carefully, remove the retaining clip securing the closed circuit relief valve on the right hand side of the solar storage tank and remove the relief valve.

+Warning: Relieved air or closed circuit fluid may be hot.
-- Closed circuit fluid will drain through the hose. - Allow the closed circuit fluid to drain into a container and dispose of in accordance with the relevant local authority. - ⚠ Warning: Closed circuit fluid may be hot. - If refilling the closed circuit, refer to "To Fill The Closed Circuit" on page 58 - When satisfied the closed circuit is drained, tighten the valve screw on the fill drain valve assembly. - Remove the hose from the valve drain port of the fill drain valve assembly. - Refit and tighten the closed circuit relief valve on the left side of the solar storage tank.

-To fill the solar collectors and closed circuit, refer to "To Fill The Closed Circuit" on page 58.
+Closed circuit fluid will drain through the hose.

+8. Allow the closed circuit fluid to drain into a container and dispose of in accordance with the relevant local authority.

+A Warning: Closed circuit fluid may be hot.

+- 9. If refilling the closed circuit, refer to "To Fill the Closed Circuit" on page 68. - 10.
+When satisfied the closed circuit is drained, tighten the valve screw on the fill drain valve assembly. - Remove the hose from the valve drain port of the fill drain valve assembly. - 11.
+Refit the closed circuit pressure relief valve on the right hand side of the solar storage tank and secure with the retaining clip. - 12.
+To refill the solar collectors and closed circuit, refer to "To Fill the Closed Circuit" on page 68.